lara-kassab/dynamic-tensor-topic-modeling/README.md

 ## Recreating experiments
 Files for reproducing experimental results can be found in the `scripts` folder.

-The notebook `methods_semisynthetic_20news.ipynb` reproduces results for the semi-synthetic 20 news dataset.
+* The notebook `methods_semisynthetic_20news.ipynb` reproduces results for the semi-synthetic 20 news dataset.
-The notebook `methods_headlines_dataset.ipynb`, reproduces results for the news headlines dataset.
+* The notebook `methods_headlines_dataset.ipynb`, reproduces results for the news headlines dataset.
 This notebook will likely take a while (hours) to run.
-The python file `produce_twitter_figures.py` reproduces results on COVID19 related tweets.
+* The python file `produce_twitter_figures.py` reproduces results on COVID19 related tweets.
 In accordance with Twitter's policies, we do not provide data for this experiment.
 Tweet IDs were accessed from `https://github.com/echen102/COVID-19-TweetIDs`.
+* The python file `OCPDL_benchmark.py` reproduces the reconstruction error comparison plots for NCPD and Online NCPD.

 ## Tests